xoseperez/espurna/README.md

 > Please use the [gitter ESPurna channel](https://gitter.im/tinkerman-cat/espurna) for support and questions, you have better chances to get fast answers from me or other ESPurna users.
 Open an issue here only if you feel there is a bug or you want to request an enhancement.
 Thank you.

-> If you want to try out latest **dev** builds without building them, please visit [**espurna-nightly-builder** releases page](https://github.com/mcspr/espurna-nightly-builder/releases).
+> If you want to try out latest **dev** builds without [compiling them yourself](https://github.com/xoseperez/espurna/wiki/Build-and-update-from-Visual-Studio-Code-using-PlatformIO), please visit [**espurna-nightly-builder** releases page](https://github.com/mcspr/espurna-nightly-builder/releases).
 If you have any issues running development binaries, please report them [here](https://github.com/xoseperez/espurna/issues)

 ## Features